-Blanched almonds are almonds with their dark skins removed.
-Many recipes call for the nuts to be prepared this way.
-Although you can find blanched almonds in most supermarkets, removing the thin membrane on almonds you already have is a lot easier than you may think, and you save money by doing it yourself.
-Follow this quick and easy method.
+Many recipes call for blanched almonds, which are almonds with their dark skins removed, because the outer coating of the nut may either mar the appearance of the final dish or come off during the cooking process.
+Although you can find blanched almonds in most supermarkets, removing the thin membrane on almonds you already have is a lot easier than you may think, and will you save money.

 Storing Blanched Almonds

-Natural oils in the almonds can become rancid.
-Store blanched almonds in a tightly sealed container in a dark, cool, dry place.
-Refrigerate them for up to 3 months or freeze them for up to 1 year.
+Natural oils in the almonds can become rancid so it is important you store the blanched almonds properly.
+Blanched almonds that are kept in a tightly sealed container in a dark, cool, dry place will last about a month.
+Alternatively, you can refrigerate them for up to 3 months or freeze them for up to 1 year.
 Whole almonds have a longer shelf life than pieces or slivers.

-Blanched almonds can be cut for slivers, which add an attractive texture to yogurt, ice cream, and other treats.
-After the nuts are blanched, warm them up slightly for slivering.
-A short 10 seconds in the microwave will do the trick.
+Blanched almonds can be cut into slivers, which add an attractive texture to yogurt, ice cream, and other treats.
+After the nuts are blanched, warm them up slightly to make slivering easier—a short 10 seconds in the microwave will do the trick.
 Then, using your sharpest knife, slice the almonds vertically and carefully, one at a time.

 Recipes Using Blanched Almonds